Addison Mizner: Mizner's Hispanism

 Spanish Art in Boca Raton homes adds a special charm to these dwellings, in a land of tropical beauty where the softness of the South makes life easy.

-He also assembled an excellent library, which has survived and is today administered by the Palm Beach Historical Society, on Spanish and Spanish Colonial architecture.
+He also assembled an excellent library on Spanish and Spanish Colonial architecture, which has survived and is now administered by the Historical Society of Palm Beach County.

-The first idea of Mizner about his first Florida building, today the Everglades Club, was that it should contain "a Moorish tower", a clear reference to the Alhambra, which Mizner visited and commented on.
-The Mediterranean Revival style Mizner introduced to South Florida was not Turkish, not Italian, it was Spanish, specifically the hottest, southern part of Spain, Andalucía; colonial Guatemala was similar.
+The first idea of Mizner about his first Florida building, now the Everglades Club, was that it should contain "a Moorish tower", a clear reference to the Alhambra, which Mizner visited and commented on.
+The Mediterranean Revival style Mizner introduced to South Florida was not Turkish or Italian, it was Spanish, specifically of the hottest, southern part of Spain, Andalucía; colonial Guatemala had similar architecture.
 He taught workmen to make Spanish red roof tiles, appropriate for the climate.
-A scholar states that Mizner's mature style was "founded upon the architecture of sixteenth and seventeenth-century Spain," although the Alhambra is older and Guatemala was primarily the workmanlike eighteenth- and nineteenth-century architecture of the south of Spain.
+A scholar states that Mizner's mature style was "founded upon the architecture of sixteenth and seventeenth-century Spain", although the Alhambra is older and Guatemala was primarily the workmanlike eighteenth- and nineteenth-century architecture of the south of Spain.
 Like a colonial Spanish architect would have, in many cases he worked without paper plans.

 Many of Mizner's projects have Spanish names: El Mirasol, El Solano, La Ronda (discussed below), and others.
-In his never-realized plan for Boca Raton, between today's Palmetto Park Road and Hillsboro Boulevard, the main street, El Camino Real, has a Spanish name, though, in another of his fanciful stories, he claimed it was inspired by Rio de Janeiro's Botafogo neighborhood.
-(What Mizner's commissioned painting on the cover of his first (1925) brochure does resemble in Rio de Janeiro, is the :pt:Canal do Mangue, which runs down the middle of a wide street, but is nowhere near Botafogo, which he may have mentioned because it is a more elegant name ("Mouth of Fire") than Mangue "mangrove".)
+In his never-realized plan for Boca Raton, between the present Palmetto Park Road and Hillsboro Boulevard, the main street, El Camino Real, has a Spanish name, though, in another of his fanciful stories, he claimed it was inspired by Rio de Janeiro's Botafogo neighborhood.
+(What Mizner's commissioned painting on the cover of his first (1925) brochure does resemble in Rio de Janeiro, is the :pt:Canal do Mangue, which runs down the middle of a wide street, but is nowhere near Botafogo, which he may have mentioned because it seemed like a more elegant name ("Mouth of Fire") than Mangue "mangrove".)
 Streets east of the future Seaboard Coast Line Railroad line (where an "Addison Station" was to be constructed) had Spanish personal names: Ponce de Leon, Gonzalo, Juan, Isabel, Hernando, as well as Montazuma [sic], and Noche Triste.
 To the west they were to have the names of small Spanish cities: Tarragona, Cordoba, Toledo, Alcante ([sic], for Alicante), Burgos, Palencia, Lucena, the palace/monastery Escorial, and even small towns: Monreal (name of several towns), Munera.
-In the planned Spanish Village neighborhood ("Mizner Plat 11"), projected streets had Spanish names: the main Alvarado Road (a surname), and crossing it, fanciful names, not all of which are visible in the photograph: Ébano (ebony), Feraz (fierce), Grúa (a mistranslation; the word means "crane" the machine, not the bird), Haz (bundle), Ídolo (idol), Jasmine, Kay, Labio (lip), Malvis (a bird, :es:Malvis), Nao (archaic word for "ship"), Orear (to ventilate), Prado (meadow, also name of Spain's national museum, built in a former meadow), Quevedo (Spanish author), Rocinante (Don Quixote's horse), Salerno (city today Italian but once ruled by Aragón).
+In the planned Spanish Village neighborhood ("Mizner Plat 11"), projected streets had Spanish names: the main Alvarado Road, and crossing it, fanciful names, not all of which are visible in the photograph: Ébano, Feraz, Grúa, Haz, Ídolo, Jasmine, Kay, Labio, Malvis, Nao, Orear, Prado, Quevedo, Rocinante, and Salerno.
 The different types of pottery produced by Mizner Industries each had the name of a Spanish city.